Florida students often have a bright future when choosing one of the many online colleges in Florida for their higher education.

 The University of North Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-The school’s bachelor’s programs are set up to be degree completion, meaning students will need to complete core courses before enrolling.
-Graduate degree fields of study include music education and global sustainability.
+The school’s bachelor’s programs are set up to be degree-completion programs, meaning students will need to complete core courses before enrolling.
+Graduate degree fields of study offered include music education and global sustainability.

 The University of South Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges.